AndrewKostandy/MLtoolkit/README.md

 MLtoolkit
 =========

-MLtoolkit is an R package providing functions to help with machine learning tasks.
+MLtoolkit is an R package providing functions to help with machine learning & feature engineering tasks.

 Installation
 ------------